You are currently viewing Vitamin B deficiency symptoms?

 Where do we get natural B vitamins?

-Your balance diet!
+By having a balanced diet!
 Our ability to digest enough of these much-needed foods is impossible with the degradation of our soil quality after decades of sprayed chemicals.
 To get a variety of the six B vitamins use the simple formula:

 *2 cups of dairy (I prefer raw with enzymes intact to digest lactose) for riboflavin and niacin.